 Horizon Bias and the Term Structure of Equity Returns

-Recent work shows that the term structure of optimism has significant time-series variation and is, on average, upward sloping (horizon bias).
-We examine whether the horizon bias can explain the time-series variation in the equity term structure.
+We label the degree to which individuals are more optimistic at long horizons relative to short horizons the horizon bias.
+We examine whether time-series variation in the horizon bias can explain the time-series variation in the equity term structure.
 We use analyst earnings forecasts to measure the degree of the horizon bias in the stock market.
 Consistent with the intuition from a stylized present value model, we find that periods of above-average horizon bias are associated with negative term premia, whereas periods of below-average horizon bias are associated with positive term premia.
-Furthermore, the horizon bias negatively predicts realized equity term premia.

 Keywords: term structure of equities, extrapolation, optimism bias